 Note: this article isn't an in-depth, step-by-step guide.
 The goal is to provide an overview of the process and a link to more detailed articles for each step.

 In order to get our inventory management tool tracking your inventory as you use it, you need to set up three sections on the back end:

 *These two don't need to be set up in a particular order, but they do need to be completed before you sync your products to our management tool.

 On top of seamlessly integrating with administering and ordering different products, our inventory management software also allows you to monitor the financial side of your inventory.
-There are two main places where you can keep track of inventory:
+There are four main places where you can keep track of inventory:

 From the dashboard, you can quickly see:

 The total value of your inventory